Computer Science 250-BCI

 Course Work

 The course will begin with an overview of the area and our general goal, which is to understand what can be measured from the brain and synthesize it into designs for new forms of lightweight, adaptable brain-computer interfaces.
 The bulk of the course will be in the format of a graduate seminar.
 Students will read research papers in fields that underlie brain-computer interaction and present and discuss them in the seminar.
-There will be 3 presentations per class (starting second week and running through the 11th or 12th week).
+There will be 1 or 2 presentations per class (starting in the second week and running through the 11th or 12th week).
 For each paper, one student will study the paper and present it to the class for discussion.
-The rest of the class is required to read the paper before class and participate in discussing and evaluating it.
+The rest of the class is required to read the paper before class, bring a question about the paper to class to discuss, and participate in discussing and evaluating the paper.

-Each person is responsible for 3 presentations.
 Presentations are 25-30 minutes in length.
 A presentation should include a summary and analysis of the paper.
-Try to put this paper in perspective.
-(This may require looking at other related papers).
+Then try to put this paper in perspective with respect to our goals and framework for BCI and also with respect to other work in its field (this may require looking at other related papers).
 After the presentation, the presenter will lead a discussion on the merits of the paper.

 Prerequisite